nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 > **💡 Notes:**
->- A session with a unique identifier of `[SESSION_ID]` has to exist before an activity can be created and assigned to
-     it.
 >- An activity with a unique identifier of `[ACTIVITY_ID]` has to exist before it can be edited.
 >- Each name in `[NAME1 NAME2 ...]` for the activity should be unique.
 >- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must also be associated with the session referenced by